malykdim/sushi/README.md

 **(in development)**  &nbsp; Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

+'chef' functionality can be tested by logging in as chef@sushi.com / 123456

 # Intro

 **Sushi delivery application** | Angular version 16.1.1